Agile Methodology in Start-ups

 Strategies, techniques, structure.
 Upon establishing any new entity, whether it be a team of people or an organization, these are indispensable, especially when the stakes are high.
-Take the world of start-ups where only 10% survive their first year of business; for these new companies, there are several types of methodologies and frameworks that they can adopt to not only survive but rather thrive successfully in the dog eat dog world of business.
+Take the world of start-ups, for example, where only 10% survive their first year of business; for these new companies, there are several types of methodologies and frameworks that they can adopt to not only survive, but also thrive successfully in the dog-eat-dog world of business.

-When you hear the word agile, the synonyms that come to mind could be fast, adaptive, rapid, nimble, or active amongst others, and as these words suggest along with agile, this philosophy for project management focuses on iterations and continuous and incremental improvements to the product.
-These allow for the teams to adapt to the needs and desires of the clients and customers by giving their voices more weight in the equation while also prioritizing consistent communication amongst all team members in order to divide and conquer with their goals in mind, which simplifies the process of making adjustments to their product.
+When you hear the word agile, the synonyms that come to mind may be fast, adaptive, rapid, nimble, or active, amongst others.
+And as these words suggest, this philosophy for project management focuses on iterations and continuous and incremental improvements to the product, allowing for teams to adapt to the needs and desires of the clients and customers by giving their voices more weight in the equation while also prioritizing consistent communication amongst all team members, dividing and conquering all responsibilities.

-After ninety plus years of mainly using the Waterfall methodology, a strategy that was created by Henry Ford in car manufacturing with the assembly line, the advancement technology made this method both inefficient and old-fashioned.
-A group of seventeen representatives that worked in programming and development decided to make a change and come together to discuss and create a new methodology that would ease their disappointment, shake up the status quo, and revolutionize the tech world.
+After more than ninety years of mainly using the Waterfall methodology, a strategy that was created by Henry Ford in car manufacturing with the assembly line, the advancement of technology made this method both inefficient and old-fashioned.
+That’s why a group of seventeen representatives that worked in programming and development decided to make a change and come together to discuss and create a new methodology that would ease their disappointment, shake up the status quo, and revolutionize the tech world.
 The result: the Agile Manifesto.

-Since this was a new methodology for project development, they had criteria to compare the ways of the past with how they wanted to make future changes.
-The values established attempt to emphasize the importance of the words on the left over the ones on the right, although they are both important for any project’s development:
+Since this was a new methodology for project development, they had criteria to compare the ways of the past with how they wanted to make future changes:

 1. Individuals and interactions over processes and tools